No3371/TLD-QoL/Readme.md

 - [KeyboardUtilites by ds8678](https://github.com/ds5678/KeyboardUtilities)

 ## Note
 The mod tries best to invoke the UI if possible, this is the safer way.
-However some features may act weird for the first you trigger them per game session, because the mod tries to call the UI before it's ready.
+However some features may act weird for the first time you trigger them every game session, because the mod tries to use the UI's function before it's ready.

 **Known issues**
 - First StackTransfer may force container UI to close.